keyes-timothy/posit_conf_2026/README.md

 ## The Three Systems

-The talk demonstrates three progressively more autonomous ways to use an LLM for the same task: answering clinical questions from a patient's chart of synthetic medical notes.
+The talk demonstrates three progressively more "agentic" ways to use an LLM for the same task: answering clinical questions from a patient's chart of synthetic medical notes.

 ### 1. Conversation (bare LLM call)